 sysAdmincommand policy with another permission to upload files.

 Bind the policy to the system user account using the following command:

 bind system user cic cic-policy 0

-To deploy Citrix ingress controller as a standalone pod:
+To deploy the Citrix ingress controller as a standalone pod:

-Deploy Citrix ingress controller as a sidecar with Citrix ADC CPX in the Kubernetes cluster¶
+Deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX in the Kubernetes cluster¶

-Use the citrix-k8s-cpx-ingress-controller chart to deploy a Citrix ADC CPX with Citrix ingress controller as a sidecar.
-The chart deploys a Citrix ADC CPX instance that is used for load balancing the North-South traffic to the microservices in your Kubernetes cluster and the sidecar Citrix ingress controller configures the Citrix ADC CPX.
+Use the citrix-cpx-with-ingress-controller chart to deploy a Citrix ADC CPX with Citrix ingress controller as a sidecar.
+The chart deploys a Citrix ADC CPX instance that is used for load balancing the North-South traffic to the microservices in your Kubernetes cluster.
+The sidecar Citrix ingress controller configures the Citrix ADC CPX.